 Hammel Tennis Camps at The Longfellow Club in Wayland and Natick Racquet Club

 The Hammel Tennis Camp was founded in 1973 and offers seven different camps.
-Directed by Phil Parrish, Eric Westcott, Jamey Finchum, Pat Loranger, George Conlin, Jen Wolcott, and Jeff Bearup, the highly trained staff of the Hammel Camps is what makes the difference:
+Directed by Phil Parrish, Eric Westcott, Jamey Finchum, George Conlin, Bill Steinroder, Jen Wolcott, Jeff Bearup, and Drew Goldstein, the highly trained staff of the Hammel Camps is what makes the difference:

-- 12 and Under Camp at Wayland (formerly Challenger Camp)
+- 12 and Under Camp at Natick (formerly Challenger Camp held in Wayland)

 - Zip Tennis Camp at Wayland and Natick

-- Junior Tournament Camp (red, orange and Green Ball) at Natick
+- Junior Tournament Camp (red, orange and Green Ball at Wayland)

 - Golf & Tennis Camp at Wayland & The Wayland Country Club